×

 What are the schools in Flores like?

 "Flores, is a small island town, and it doesn't have a wide range of international or bilingual schools.
 However, there are some educational institutions in the Peten region where Flores is located.
 One of them is the American School of Guatemala, located in Guatemala City, which is a bilingual school offering an American-style education from pre-kindergarten to 12th grade.
 The school is accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 The curriculum is based on U.S. standards, but also incorporates Guatemalan requirements.
 The school's website is https://www.cag.edu.gt/.
 Another option is the Inter-American School of Guatemala, also located in Guatemala City.
 This is a Christian, U.S.-style, English language school that offers education from pre-kindergarten to 12th grade.
 The school is accredited by the Southern Association of Colleges and Schools (SACS).
 The school's website is https://www.interamericano.edu.gt/.
 For families living in Flores, these schools may not be practical options due to the distance.
 Local schools in Flores may offer some English language instruction, but they are not typically international or bilingual schools.
-It's recommended to contact local education authorities for the most accurate and up-to-date information," commented one expat when asked about in Flores.
+It's recommended to contact local education authorities for the most accurate and up-to-date information," remarked one parent with kids at in Flores.

 About the Author